American Psycho 2: Filming

+American Psycho 2 catered to the new and increasing demand for DVDs, as evident by the direct-to-disc promotional tool used after the release.

 Release

 Critical response

 American Psycho 2 was panned by critics.
-The film holds a rating score of 0% on the internet review aggregator Rotten Tomatoes based on 8 reviews, with an average score of 2.9 out of 10.

 Film critic Rob Gonsalves wrote, "American Psycho 2 wasn't even supposed to be an American Psycho sequel, for Christ's sake!
 Lions Gate noticed that the first film got critical acclaim and didn't do too poorly in theaters, so they dusted off an unrelated script and modified it to link it (tenuously) to the first film."
 Almar Haflidason of the BBC awarded the film a two out of five star-rating, writing: "Imagine if the characters of the animated series Scooby-Doo were to turn on one another, and you'll be close to imagining the freakish American Psycho II.
 Resembling a Scream-styled take on serial killer thrillers, this stuck pig of a movie flails limply between bizarre comedy and pallid horror."
 Entertainment Weekly's Scott Brown similarly criticized the film, writing: "Unscary and unfunny, [it] still manages to inspire homicidal fantasies—most involving the slow dismemberment of once-promising indie director Morgan J. Freeman."

 The film was denounced by American Psycho author Bret Easton Ellis the year before its release.
-In 2005, Kunis expressed embarrassment over the film, and spoke out against the idea of a third entry.
+In 2005, Kunis expressed embarrassment over the film and spoke out against the idea of a third entry.
 "Please—somebody stop this", she said.
 "Write a petition.
 When I did the second one, I didn't know it would be American Psycho II.
 It was supposed to be a different project, and it was re-edited, but, ooh … I don't know.
 Bad."

 Chris Alexander of ComingSoon.net defended the film in a 2017 retrospective, deeming it "a strange, entertaining and surprising little film.
 Bloody and funny and twisty and turny and Kunis pulls it all off.
 We like Rachel, despite her streak of remorseless and lethal evil.
 And the men and women who end up on the end of her knives, very often deserve it.
 Or at least are undone by their own unsavory antics."
-TV Guide's published review described the film as "occasionally amusing" and compared its structure to that of the similarly-themed black comedy Getting In (1994), adding, "this horror lampoon; directed by indie up-and-comer Morgan J. Freeman; blithely ridicules FBI profiling, psychoanalysis and professorial sexual misconduct.
-It's less successful in its efforts to paint serial killers and their trackers as soul mates, and in the end this campy chiller crucifies the American success ethic with more vigor than elan."
+TV Guide's published review described the film as "occasionally amusing" and compared its structure to that of the similarly themed black comedy Getting In (1994), adding, "this horror lampoon; directed by indie up-and-comer Morgan J. Freeman; blithely ridicules FBI profiling, psychoanalysis and professorial sexual misconduct.
+It's less successful in its efforts to paint serial killers and their trackers as soul mates, and in the end, this campy chiller crucifies the American success ethic with more vigor than elan."

 Home media

-Though intended for a theatrical release, American Psycho 2 was released direct-to-video on VHS and DVD by Lionsgate Home Video on June 18, 2002.
+Though intended for a theatrical release, American Psycho 2 was released direct-to-video on VHS and DVD by Lions Gate Home Entertainment on June 18, 2002.
 DVD extras included a feature commentary with director Freeman, star Kunis, deleted scenes, and a trailer.
 The film made its Blu-ray debut on September 5, 2017.
 It includes all of the DVD extras along with a digital copy.